Reza-Abedi/MetaHub--Metadata-Search-Engine/README.md

 # Metadata Search Engine (Group3)
+`We would like to note that all final project files are located in the`**'sharedFiles'** `directory, and the server should be run from the /root directory using the command node server.js.`

 ## Project Overview
 Our team, consisting of three members, undertook the task of building a metadata search engine as part of the for the Metadata course.
 The primary objective of the project was to create a search engine capable of processing various file types (Images, Mp3, PPT and PDF), extracting metadata, and storing it in a MySQL database.